 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of fluxapyroxad in or on multiple commodities which are identified and discussed later in this document.
-BASF Corporation requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of fluxapyroxad in or on the cottonseed subgroup 20C, the fruiting vegetable group 8-10, the pome fruit group 11-10, and pomegranate.
+Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info